JeffreyPalmer/git-autocommit-bot/README.md

 * This has only been tested on MacOS!
 Other platforms may require changes.
 * Make sure you're running the script in the correct directory or `rsync` will probably ruin your day.
+* This also assumes that you don't have more than two git worktree branches for a specific repository.

 # Required Tools
 - [git](https://git-scm.com/) - Source code version control system